mufflyt/MIGS/README.md

 ***Shapefiles***
 You may download TIGER/Line Shapefiles using a Web interface, directly from our FTP site, or via an FTP client.
 To download through the Web interface or FTP site, go to <www.census.gov/programs -surveys/geography. html>.
 Choose Geographies, then Mapping Files, then TIGER/Line Shapefiles.

 Which files are national?  https://www.census.gov/programs-surveys/geography/technical-documentation/complete-technical-documentation/file-availability.html.
-I found some national block group files at https://data2.nhgis.org/downloads when searching 2020.
+I found some national block group files at Block group data source: IPUMS NHGIS 2019 national shapefile and https://data2.nhgis.org/downloads when searching 2020.

+Where is the water?
+Downloaded the National Hydrography file from USGS.  https://www.sciencebase.gov/catalog/item/5ea068ae82cefae35a12a120, http://prd-tnm.s3-website-us-west-2.amazonaws.com/?prefix=StagedProducts/Hydrography/NHD/State/Shape/

+**clip_to_water.R** - This file downloads all the water in each state and then makes one US layer.
+The file is outputed as an sf object called 'nhd-water.shp'.

 ***To Do:***
 Figure out how to get miles driven to nearest MIGS from county centroid.